yuhengen/TGC9-Interactive-Frontend-DemonSlayer/README.md

 # UI/UX
 # Identifying the Users (Strategy)
-The primary purpose of this website is to let players download the game, as well as to give the game and the Demon Slayer series more exposure.
+The primary purpose of this website is to have players download the game, as well as to give the game and the Demon Slayer series more exposure.
 The contents of the website will therefore contain the download links and more information about the Demon Slayer - Dark War game, targeted at potential players.

 ## Owner Stories (Developers)
 ```